Are Citrus Oils Safe in Sunlight?

 3. Choose Diffusion for a Safer Option

-Quick tip: Diffuse, don’t apply.
+Quick tip: Diffuse, don't apply — especially around little ones.

 4. Keep Sun-Exposed Skin Oil-Free